The Mission of the Historical Society

 Executive Director

-Graduating from Wilmington High School in 2013, Shelby is a Clinton County native.
-Shelby earned her Bachelor of Arts Degree in History and Political Science from Ashland University in 2017.
+Graduating from Wilmington High School, Shelby is a Clinton County native.
+Shelby earned her Bachelor of Arts Degree in History and Political Science from Ashland University.
 She is an Ashbrook Scholar Alumna and Gilder Lehrman Institute of American History Scholar.
-Earning her Master of Arts Degree in Public History, Shelby graduated from Northern Kentucky University in 2020.
-She is a former Clinton County Outstanding Women Keynote Speaker, Wilmington Noon Rotarian, and past Public History Adjunct Professor at Wilmington College.
-Currently, she is a member of the George Clinton Chapter, Daughters of the American Revolution, contributing columnist for the Wilmington News Journal and Outstanding Women of Clinton County committee member.
-She currently lives in Wilmington with her family and enjoys visiting historical sites throughout the country in her spare time.
+Earning her Master of Arts Degree in Public History, Shelby graduated from Northern Kentucky University.
+She is a former Leadership Clinton 2020 graduate, Clinton County Outstanding Women Keynote Speaker, Wilmington Noon Rotarian, and past Public History Adjunct Professor at Wilmington College.
+Currently, she is a member of the George Clinton Chapter – Daughters of the American Revolution, contributing columnist for the Wilmington News Journal, member of the Cape May Advisory Board, and Outstanding Women of Clinton County committee member.
+In her second term as Region 8 co-representative for Ohio Local History Alliance, Shelby aids history organizations in Adams, Brown, Butler, Clermont, Clinton, Hamilton, Highland, and Warren counties.
+Shelby’s dream of developing a living history cemetery walk to life was made possible in 2021 as a result of the ever popular “Talking Tombstones” reenactment event at Sugar Grove Cemetery.
+She currently lives in Wilmington with her family and enjoys traveling to historical sites in her spare time as well as pheasant hunting, reading, and watching true crime documentaries.
+Shelby’s passion lies in sharing her knowledge with others in the public history field to help improve the profession and support the important work that historians, historical societies, and other champions of history do on a daily basis.

 Bev Beireis